parkverdict

 Gila Cliff Dwellings National Monument

-Gila Cliff Dwellings punches well above its monument status.
+Gila Cliff Dwellings earns its reputation honestly.

-El Morro with Sunflowers 98ESSENTIAL NPS Photo
+El Morro with Sunflowers 98DOES IT ALL NPS Photo

 National Monument · NM